 Biology and life history Clusters of round emerald green eggs are laid on needles at the tips of branches.
 In fall, tiny white larvae make small tent of fine webbing at the tip of a branchlet.
 The larvae hibernate in dense clusters in these webs.
 They feed on host tree foliage on warm winter days.
 As the larvae mature, the damage and webs become more noticeable causing some concern among homeowners.
-In June, the mature larvae may be found wandering on non-host plants, patios and decks, in search of a good spot to spin their cocoon.
-Cocoons consist of the reddish brown caterpillar hairs interwoven in the silk of the cocoon.
+In June, the mature larvae are found wandering on non-host plants, patios and decks, in search of a good spot to spin their cocoon.
+Cocoons consist of the reddish-brown caterpillar hairs interwoven in the silk of the cocoon.

 See "Caterpillar" in: